SSVEC Currents

 Member equity: your share in SSVEC

-We are updating the name “capital credits” to “member equity” so the meaning is clearer at a glance.
-Member equity is your share of the cooperative’s margins.
+Most utility customers pay a bill and that is the end of it.
+However, SSVEC members own the cooperative, which adds real value through member equity.
+In our latest CEO Journal, we are updating the term 'capital credits' to 'member equity' for clearer understanding.
+Member equity represents your share of the cooperative’s margins.
 Each year, when revenues exceed expenses, your portion is allocated to your account.
-We use that equity to build and maintain lines, substations, and technology that keep power reliable and affordable.
+This equity is vital for building and maintaining lines, substations, and technology that ensure power remains reliable and affordable.
 When financial conditions allow, our board retires a portion of prior years and returns it to members.
+For ongoing community updates, stay tuned to SSVEC Currents.

 Why this change now?